 - 1. Internal Consistency: The strategy of an organization must be consistent with its other strategies, goals, policies and plans. - 2.
 Consistency with the Environment: The strategy must be consistent with the external environment.
-The strategy selected should enhance the confidence and capability of the enterprise to manage and adapt with or give command over the environmental forces.

-command.

-4. Acceptable Degree of Risk: Any major strategy carries with it certain elements of risk and uncertainty.
-The amount of risk inherent in a strategy should be within the bearable capacity of the enterprise.

-- men, money and materials - both existing resources as also the resources the enterprise can the objectives to be achieved but also indicates when those objectives could be achieved.
+The strategy selected should enhance the confidence and capability of the enterprise to manage and adapt with or give command over the environmental forces. - 3.
+Realistic Assessment: Strategy needs a realistic assessment of the resources of the enterprise men, money and materials both existing resources as also the resources the enterprise can command. - 4.
+Acceptable Degree of Risk: Any major strategy carries with it certain elements of risk and uncertainty.
+The amount of risk inherent in a strategy should be within the bearable capacity of the enterprise. - 5.
+Appropriate Time: Time is the essence of any strategy.
+A good strategy not only provides the objectives to be achieved but also indicates when those objectives could be achieved. - 6.
+Workability: Strategy must be feasible and should produce the desired results.